Joshuabritt/threeway-site/content/services/_index.md

 ### Core Services

 - 📱 **Export Text Messages**
-  We extract and organize SMS and iMessage conversations into easy-to-read, timestamped PDFs.
+  We extract and organize SMS and iMessage conversations into easy-to-read, timestamped HTML documents.

 - 📞 **Retrieve Call Logs**
   Get a detailed list of incoming, outgoing, and missed calls from your mobile device.